hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 * Fixed scrolling and focusing before checking the Site Config on the General page.
 * Fixed fatal error on claiming action during migration to 4.11.0.
 * Fixed fatal error when migrating to 4.0.0 via cron.
+* Fixed WordPress database error on migrating to 4.11.0 in a rare case.

 = 4.11.0 =
 * Added Really Simple CAPTCHA plugin integration.